 Customs and Border Protection

-Updated February 7, 2022: On December 15, 2021, CBP sent the Brennan Center a letter acknowledging its receipt of the FOIA request.
+Updated August 18, 2022: On December 15, 2021, CBP sent the Brennan Center a letter acknowledging its receipt of the FOIA request.
 On January 18, 2022, CBP informed the Brennan Center that the request had been designated as “not an agency record,” and that it would therefore close the request.
 On January 21, 2022, CBP informed the Brennan Center that it had referred the FOIA request to ICE after determining that the records sought “are not under the purview of U.S. Customs and Border Protection.”
-We are evaluating next steps and will update this page with any further developments.
+On February 11, 2022, the Brennan Center submitted an appeal challenging the adequacy of CBP’s search for responsive records before transferring the request to ICE.
+On April 20, 2022, CBP issued its determination, concurring that the agency’s initial search for responsive records was inadequate and stating that the agency had run another search for records to satisfy its obligations under FOIA.
+This second search did not produce any responsive records, so CBP affirmed its decision to transfer the request to ICE.

 Department of Homeland Security